jsuarezruiz/forms-gtk-progress/Faq.md

 Gtk # 2.12 is used.
 There are differents Xamarin and community tools developed with Gtk# 2.

+**Why has not Gtk# version 3.0 already been used?**

+At the time of evaluating the choice, Gtk# 3 had some pending bindings, etc.

 **What platforms are supported?**

 Linux, MacOS and Windows are supported.
 This includes not just diversity on desktop platforms.
 For example, Windows XP, Windows 7, Windows 8 or Windows 10 in the case of Windows.
 Also diversity of devices.
 Run a Xamarin.Forms app on a raspberry pi?.
 Yes!